ulf-rodened/remarkable-basil/content/posts/how-to-use-alpha-vantage-postgresql-and-grafana-to-display-stock-prices-in-node-red.md

 Go to Grafana installation page here: <a href="https://grafana.com/docs/grafana/latest/installation/" target="_blank">Grafana installation</a> and follow the instructions for your operating system or use a hosted cloud version.

-On the Rodened cloud platform we can install it directly from the editor by creating install scripts in the same way as explained in this blog article about <a href="https://www.rodened.com/posts/how-to-use-python-in-node-red-1/" target="_blank">Python</a>
+On the Rodened cloud platform we can install it directly from the editor by creating install scripts in the same way as explained in this blog article about using <a href="https://www.rodened.com/posts/how-to-use-python-in-node-red-1/" target="_blank">Python in Node-RED</a>